Growing herbs is one of the most enjoyable aspects of gardening.

 - Many perennials take a long time to grow.
 Herbs like oregano can take 10-12 weeks before you can transplant them into the ground.

-- You have to have seed starting supplies and know how to grow your own seedlings.
+- You have to have seed starting supplies and know how to start seedlings.

 In general, herb plants are easiest for beginners, but if you’re a seasoned gardener or herbalist wishing for varieties and you can’t find what you’re looking for, seeds can be a great option.